hunxmeow367cuds-hugs/trung0056/README.md

   -🔆💫hobbies: drawing , paint and talk with you ^^~~ let`s hugg ✪ ω ✪

   -💫🔆plz don't say hurtful things to me... cuzz that will make me cry !!>,<

+ 🥹[ im very friendly to talk to .cuz im a little/hurt girl:3]  🥹 [If I'm in Pony Town and I use a "..." at the end of a sentence, it means I'm going through something very sad.] [, plz comfort me..] 🥹

     ﹉﹉﹉﹉﹉﹉﹉﹉﹉୨♡୧﹉﹉﹉﹉﹉﹉﹉﹉